efJerryYang/worldquant-brain-simulator/README.md

 ![insample_platform](./docs/insample_platform.png)

-> Totol time cost is about 90 minutes on one core, so this is not a problem can be solved by only using multiprocessing.
+> Totol time cost is about 20 minutes on one core, target is 5 minutes per core.

 ## Project Structure